balnarendrasapa/road-detection/README.md

 This project is about detecting the Drivable area and detecting lanes on the road.
 This project is mainly about finetuning the model with the dataset we generated using stable diffusion

+# Dataset

+- This dataset contains images for Drivable Area segmentation and Lane detection.
+All the images are generated using Stable diffusion in Google Colaboratory.
+This dataset is around 90 Megabytes.
+The project we are working on has two label outputs for each sample.
+And these outputs are overlayed on the original image.

 ## References